25 Oct 38%

 “Go!
 Go!
 Go!”
 Tia said in a tense yet quiet voice, unmoving.

-I jumped out to the top of a container stacked at the height of 10-story building above the sea level and moving relentlessly through the waves with uncanny speed.
+I jumped out of the shuttle and landed on a metal surface with a loud clang.
+The container was stacked at the height of a 10-story building above the sea level and moving relentlessly through the waves with uncanny speed.
 Fortunately for me a ship that large vas very stable and not swaying and rolling much at all.

 The shuttle was using its camouflage trick in a new way.
-It projected a hyper realistic image of everything it obstructed on its hull, with one exception: me.
+It projected a hyper realistic image of everything it obstructed on its hull, just as it had done in the forest, but with one exception: me.
 It was the perfect camouflage.
 We only needed to worry about the guards in the crow’s nest, because this area was not visible from any other position.
 The rest of the terrorists were there to watch for vessels and boarding parties, I guess.
 These two were watching the deadly cargo.
 I carefully stepped towards the first container’s door, opened the access panel and punched in the code.
 The lock clicked and a green LED confirmed the code.

 “Now!”
 I heard Tia say through the feed.
 Both guards must be looking somewhere else now.
 I quickly opened the door just enough to squeeze in (the screeching sound of unoiled hinges was terrible) and shut the door behind me.
 I found myself in a total darkness.
 I pulled out my phone and turned the flashlight on.
 I immediately felt extremely claustrophobic.

 I was standing right next to the nose cone of nuclear-tipped ballistic missile.
-There was not much room to move, but all I needed was the minimalistic control panel on my left, which consisted of a few green status LEDs, a rugged small alphanumeric display and an oversized keypad, apparently built for violently shaking hands of an epileptic sumo wrestler wearing a spacesuit.
+There was not much room to move around, but all I needed was the minimalistic control panel on my left, which consisted of a few green status LEDs, a rugged small alphanumeric display and an oversized keypad, apparently built for violently shaking hands of an epileptic sumo wrestler wearing a hazmat suit.

 Conferring the notes I have left open in my field of vision, I punched in a string of numbers and held my breath.
 One of the green LEDs went out and the display lit up.